Devices

 Live Measures

-This window shows you a table that shows the current values for all the channels the device is managing.
-You can calibrate channels, you can force channels values in order to test alarms.
-You can trigger the start recording logic.
+This window shows a table with the current values of all channels managed by the device.
+You can calibrate channels, force channel values to test alarms, or trigger the start recording logic.

 Data Download

 This window allows you to download all data and videos from AiM devices.
-The download process is the starting point for all the analyses you can do with data and videos.
+The download process is the starting point for all analyses you can perform with data and videos.

 Note

-Webinar Icon AiM Tech Tips short video, held by Bryc Talley, named “Downloading Data”.
+Webinar Icon AiM Tech Tips short video, presented by Bryc Talley: “Downloading Data”.
 Click here to open the August 9th, 2024 video.

 WiFi and Properties